 Foreign Currency Gain.
 Certain foreign currency gains are excluded from gross income for purposes of one or both of the gross income tests.
 "Real estate foreign exchange gain" is excluded from gross income for purposes of the 75% gross income test.
 Real estate foreign exchange gain generally includes foreign currency gain attributable to any item of income or gain that is qualifying income for purposes of the 75% gross income test, foreign currency gain attributable to the acquisition or ownership of (or becoming or being the obligor under) obligations secured by mortgages on real property or on interest in real property and certain foreign currency gain attributable to certain "qualified business units" of a REIT.
-"Passive foreign exchange gain as described above, and also includes foreign currency gain attributable to any item of income or gain that is qualifying income for purposes of the 95% gross income test and foreign currency gain attributable to any item of income or gain that is qualifying income for purposes of the 95% gross income test and foreign currency gain attributable to any item of income or gain that is qualifying income for purposes of the 95% gross income test and foreign currency gain attributable to any item of income or gain that is qualifying income for purposes of the 95% gross income test and foreign currency gain attributable to the acquisition or ownership of (or becoming or being the obligor under) obligations.
-Because passive foreign exchange gain includes real estate foreign exchange gain, real estate foreign exchange gain is excluded from gross income tests.
+"Passive foreign exchange gain" is excluded from gross income for purposes of the 95% gross income test.
+Passive foreign exchange gain generally includes real estate foreign exchange gain as described above, and also includes foreign currency gain attributable to any item of income or gain that is qualifying income for purposes of the 95% gross income test and foreign currency gain attributable to the acquisition or ownership of (or becoming or being the obligor under) obligations.
+Because passive foreign exchange gain includes real estate foreign exchange gain, real estate foreign exchange gain is excluded from gross income for purposes of both the 75% and 95% gross income tests.
 These exclusions for real estate foreign exchange gain and passive foreign exchange gain do not apply to foreign currency gain derived from dealing, or engaging in substantial and regular trading, in securities.
 Such gain is treated as nonqualifying income for purposes of both the 75% and 95% gross income tests.

 Rents from Real Property.
 We currently do not hold, and do not intend to acquire, any real property, but we may acquire real property or an interest therein in the future.
-To the extent that we acquire real property or an interest therein, rents we receive will qualify as "rents from real property" in satisfying the gross income requirements for a REIT described above only if the following conditions are met:
+To the extent that we acquire real property or an interest therein, rents we receive will qualify as "rents from real property"

+in satisfying the gross income requirements for a REIT described above only if the following conditions are met: